 The group is highly active and between them, the members grow approximately 450 different varieties of African Violet, Streptocarpus, Columnea, Aeschynanthus, Sinningia, Episcia and Primulina.
 Several of the members attend African Violet Conventions and shows throughout Canada and the U.S.A.
 The AVAVS is affiliated with the African Violet Society of Canada (AVSC) and the African Violet Society of America (AVSA).
 The society has a judged show each year where the growing efforts of its members are recognized and rewarded.
-In its membership, the society has three Senior AVSA certified Judges who provides the group with a wealth of information on showing and judging plants.
+In its membership, the society has three Senior AVSA certified Judges who provide the group with a wealth of information on showing and judging plants.

 The society maintains an extensive library of books, magazines, newsletters and CD/DVDs that are available to its members by contacting the librarian.
 If you sign out any library materials, the Librarian requests that the materials be returned at the following meeting.

 Pictured above are some of the society members after another very successful African Violet Flower Show.